Bill Gunston

 Bill Gunston OBE FRAeS (1 March 1927 – 1 June 2013) was a British aviation and military author.
 He flew with Britain's Royal Air Force from 1945 to 1948, and after pilot training became a flying instructor.
 He spent most of his adult life doing research and writing on aircraft and aviation.
 He was the author of over 350 books and articles.
 His work included many books published by Salamander Books.

 Early life

 Born William Tudor Gunston in London on 1 March 1927, Gunston was educated at Pinner County Grammar School.
 In his spare time, he was Flight Sergeant in the school Air Training Corps squadron and, for several months, the London Philharmonic Orchestra's librarian.

 Royal Air Force

 Gunston joined the Royal Air Force in 1945 and went to University College, Durham on an RAF cadetship.
-In 1946 he moved to No 4 Flying Training School in Bulawayo, Southern Rhodesia to train as a pilot. / He later moved to No 5 Flying Training School at Thornhill were he continued training and then became an instructor flying the North American Harvard.
+In 1946 he moved to No 4 Flying Training School in Bulawayo, Southern Rhodesia to train as a pilot.
+He later moved to No 5 Flying Training School at Thornhill where he continued training and then became an instructor flying the North American Harvard.
 He later flew the de Havilland Vampire F3 a single-seat jet fighter before he left the RAF in 1948.